yard

 Most potted plants die from watering mistakes, not bugs or bad light.
 The good news is you can water almost any pot by watching the soil and weight instead of a calendar.

-The short version: how pot size, soil mix, drainage, and plant type change your watering routine.
+The short version: pot size, soil mix, drainage, and plant type all change your watering routine.
 We will use common containers like herbs, patio tomatoes, and indoor plants such as trailing pothos vines as real examples.
-By the end, you will have a clear, repeatable system instead of guessing every time you pick up the watering can.
+You will finish with a clear, repeatable system instead of guessing every time you pick up the watering can.

 lightbulbKnow What You Are Watering

-Before you grab the watering can, look at what is in the pot.
-A thirsty peace lily behaves nothing like a jade in the same size container.
+Start with the plant, not the watering can.
+A thirsty peace lily behaves nothing like a jade in the same size pot.

 water_dropUse the Finger and Weight Test Every Time